Existence of moduli spaces for algebraic stacks: Valuative criteria for stacks

-\begin{prop} Let $\cX$ and $\cY$ be algebraic stacks, of finite type with affine diagonal over a noetherian algebraic space $S$, and let $f \co \cX \to \cY$ be a representable, quasi-finite and separated morphism.
-If $\cY$ is locally linearly reductive, then $\Sigma_f \subset \cX$ is constructible. \end{prop}
+\begin{prop} Let $\cX$ and $\cY$ be algebraic stacks of finite {type and quasi-separated} over a {noetherian} algebraic space $S$, with separated diagonal and affine stabilizers.
+Let $f \co \cX \to \cY$ be a representable, quasi-finite and separated morphism.
+If $\cY$ is locally reductive, then $\Sigma_f \subset |\cX|$ is locally constructible. \end{prop}